-• Strengthening the development of personnel and systems involved with international regulatory affairs • The government will strengthen collaboration by the PMDA with the FDA in the U.S.A., the EMA (European Medicines Agency) in Europe, and other international organizations in the West and Asia, promoting the exchange of information about reviews and consultations, including more active exchanges of information about GCP surveys, etc. In addition, to cultivate personnel capable of playing an active role internationally, it will promote people-to-people exchange and attendance at ICH and other international conferences examining international guidelines.
-Promoting strategic international standardization initiatives • The government will promote international standardization by enhancing research concerning evaluation of the effectiveness and safety of drugs and medical devices, etc. that utilizes cutting-edge technology.
+• Strengthening the development of personnel and systems involved with international regulatory affairs • The government will strengthen collaboration by the PMDA with the FDA (Food and Drug Administration) in the U.S.A., the EMA (European Medicines Agency) in Europe, and other international organizations in the West and Asia, promoting the exchange of information about reviews and consultations, including more active exchanges of information about GCP surveys, etc. In addition, to cultivate personnel capable of playing an active role internationally, it will promote people-to-people exchange and attendance at ICH and other international conferences examining international guidelines.
+Promoting strategic international standardization initiatives • The government will promote international standardization by enhancing research concerning evaluation of the effectiveness and safety of drugs and medical equipment, etc. that utilizes cutting-edge technology.
 It will also offer pioneering proposals for the formulation of international standards and criteria concerning state-of-the-art diagnostic and therapeutic techniques.
 Through this, by 2020, the government will aim to formulate international standards proposed by Japan.
 (7) Human Resource Development Securing and cultivating personnel in all relevant fields is vital to efforts to improve medical R&D potential.
 Universities also have a key role to play in human resource development from the perspective of clinical research and trials.
 In particular, it is expected that they will provide students with education concerning clinical research and trials, incorporating methodologies, clinical epidemiology, and biostatistics relating to such research and trials into undergraduate education.
-Moreover, it is vital to provide ongoing support for young researchers in the fields of medicine and the life sciences, in order to cultivate personnel who are well-versed in everything from basic research to clinical research and trials, have a record of world-class academic achievements, and can demonstrate strong leadership.
+Moreover, it is vital to provide ongoing support for young researchers in the fields of medicine and the life sciences, in order to cultivate personnel, including young and female researchers, who are well-versed in everything from basic research to clinical research and trials, have a record of world-class academic achievements, and can demonstrate strong leadership.
 Furthermore, it will promote initiatives aimed at improving the mobility of researchers and other personnel.
 Improving understanding (literacy) concerning health and disease is a crucial issue, not only among experts, but also among the wider population.
-In addition, it is necessary not only to nurture researchers capable of becoming leaders, but also to secure, cultivate, and provide appropriate evaluation for the requisite specialist personnel, specifically biostatisticians, CRCs (clinical research coordinators), data managers, and specialists in the fields of intellectual property, the evaluation of effectiveness and safety, regulation, ethics, and public relations, as well as experts in regulatory science.
+In addition, it is necessary not only to nurture researchers capable of becoming leaders, but also to secure, cultivate, and provide appropriate evaluation for the requisite specialist personnel, specifically biostatisticians, clinical research coordinators (CRCs), data managers (DMs), bioinformaticians, research ethics consultants, and specialists in intellectual property, effectiveness and safety evaluation, regulation, public relations, research contracts, etc., as well as experts in regulatory science.
 Career paths must be established for such personnel.
 Consideration must be given to deploying multiple personnel of this nature at translational research support centers, core hospitals for clinical research, and centers for early and exploratory clinical trials.
-Moreover, it is vital to cultivate personnel capable of conducting multidisciplinary research and creating innovation, to ensure that innovative drugs, medical devices, etc. and medical technology reach clinical research sooner.
+Moreover, it is vital to cultivate personnel capable of conducting multidisciplinary research and creating innovation, to ensure that innovative drugs, medical equipment, etc. and medical technology reach clinical practice sooner.
 Accordingly, the government will implement the following measures.